Back to Academy

 Deemed Dispositions

-Capital gains can be triggered without selling:
+Capital gains can be triggered without actually selling:

-• Gift of property
+• Gift of property: Deemed disposed at FMV

-• Transfer to/from trust
+• Transfer to/from trust: May trigger gains

 Foreign Property

-• Same rules apply to foreign investments
+• Same rules apply: To foreign investments

-• Convert to CAD at transaction dates
+• Currency conversion: Convert to CAD at transaction dates

-• T1135 if cost over $100,000
+• T1135 required: If foreign property cost over $100,000

 Mutual Funds and ETFs

-• Reported on T3 or T5 slips
+• Tax slips: Reported on T3 or T5 slips

-• Track ACB including reinvested distributions
+• ACB tracking: Include reinvested distributions in your ACB

-Capital Gains Strategies
+Capital Gains Tax Strategies

 Tax-Loss Harvesting

-• Sell losing investments to offset gains
+• Sell losers: To offset gains

 Timing of Sales

-• Defer gains to lower-income years
+• Defer gains: To lower-income years

-• Spread gains over multiple years
+• Spread gains: Over multiple years if possible

 Use Tax-Sheltered Accounts

-• TFSA: No capital gains tax ever
+• TFSA: No capital gains tax ever – 100% tax-free

-• RRSP: Tax-deferred growth
+• RRSP: Tax-deferred growth until withdrawal

 • RESP: Tax-free growth for education